2022 European heatwaves: Denmark

 On 20 July, it reached 35.9 C in Abed, Stokkemarke Parish, Lolland Municipality, breaking the all-time temperature record for that month.
 Copenhagen measured its record highest temperature when it reached 35.6 C, breaking the previous 2006 record.
 In Vordingborg it reached 35.8 C, and stayed above 35 C for 4 hours, another Danish record.

+Finland

+Finland was hit by the heatwaves in late June and early July.
+The highest temperature of 32.5 C was measured on 29 June in Utsjoki.

 France

 June heatwave

 On 16 June, Météo-France activated its red alert in 12 departments and its orange alert in another 25 because of the heatwave.
 The departments on red alert were mainly those located in the south-west, along the Atlantic coast and the south; the heat was generally less severe further north and east.
 The heatwave was the earliest in the year since records began and marked the fourth time that a red heat alert had been issued since the protocol was activated after the 2003 heatwave.

 On 17 June, the red alert was activated in 14 more departments, adding the Hautes-Pyrénées and the Pyrénées-Atlantiques to the 12 of the previous day.
 The orange alert was activated in 56 more departments.